Small Lot Housing Code 2 Project

 The house design and siting standards include requirements for setbacks, building height, provision of car spaces and private open space, overlooking, overshadowing, building articulation and fences.

-The Code is available for use in most residential and mixed use Precinct Structure Plans in the Urban Growth Zone in Melbourne’s greenfield growth areas where the certificate of title identifies the allotment as one where the construction of a dwelling can be assessed against the Code.
+The Code is available for use in most residential and mixed use PSPs in the Urban Growth Zone in Melbourne’s greenfield growth areas where the certificate of title identifies the allotment as one where the construction of a dwelling can be assessed against the Code.

-For more information about the Small Lot Housing Code, please email your enquiry to email@example.com or alternatively call reception on (03) 9651 9600, and you will be forwarded to a member of the Urban Planning Team.
+For more information about the Small Lot Housing Code, email your enquiry to email@example.com or alternatively call Reception on (03) 9651 9600, and you will be forwarded to a member of the Planning Services team.